phaiyen0493/Grap2Eq/README.md

 Put them in the `./data` directory.

 ### MPI-INF-3DHP
 We set up the MPI-INF-3DHP dataset following [P-STMO](https://github.com/paTRICK-swk/P-STMO).
-You can download the processed data from [here](https://drive.google.com/file/d/11eBe175Rgj6IYrwZwa1oXTOyHPxGuWyi/view).
+You can download the processed data from here:

+[data_3dhp.rar](https://drive.google.com/file/d/11eBe175Rgj6IYrwZwa1oXTOyHPxGuWyi/view), which include both ground truth 2d and 3D poses.
+The 3D poses were scaled to the height of the universal skeleton used by Human3.6M (officially called "univ_annot3").

 Put them in the `./data` directory.

 ### HumanEva-I
 We set up the HumanEva-I dataset similar to [VideoPose3D](https://github.com/facebookresearch/VideoPose3D/blob/master/DATASETS.md).
 You can download the processed data from here: